tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kana-in-two-days.md

 When a card comes up,
 try to recall the pronunciation of the displayed kana character.
 Press "Good" if your guess is correct.
-Otherwise press "Again".
+Otherwise, press "Again".
 You should be able to learn all the kana within two days.
 Feel free to increase your daily new cards limit to do so.